lakejs/lake-docs/guide/index.md

 ## Binding events

 Lake allows you to set up an event using the `editor.event.on()` method.
-To find more available events, refer to the [Editor](/reference/editor#instance-events) class.

 ### `change` event